Skip to main content

 Restart

-# Restart with current configuration
+Restart with the current configuration:

 sysg restart

-# Restart with a different configuration
+Restart with a different configuration file:

 sysg restart --config new-config.yaml